rust-lang/book/nostarch/chapter07.md

 }
 ```

-Bringing a module into scope with `use`
+Listing 7-11: Bringing a module into scope with `use`

 Adding `use` and a path in a scope is similar to creating a symbolic link in
 the filesystem.
 By adding `use crate::front_of_house::hosting` in the crate